FranciscoVasconcelos/test-website/_posts/2025-07-06-transition_functions.markdown

 ## Probability Densities

 In this section I explore the analog of markov chains and probability transition matrices for probability density functions.
 With the use of special types of functional operators we can consider linear functional transformations that transform probability density functions to other probability density functions.
 A probability density function $$\rho\in\mcal{F}_\Omega$$ has the property that is positive and that integrates to one.
 In order for the transition probability operator $\mbf{A}$ to preserve this quantity there are certain properties that the kernel function must satisfy.
-Let us say that a function is normalized with respect to some function $\mbf{a}\in\mcal{F}_\omega$ when it satisfies
+Let us say that a function is normalized with respect to some function $\mbf{a}\in\mcal{F}_\Omega$ when it satisfies

 $$